-The Unit of Research Vessels, , was shifted to the Swedish Agency for Marine and Water Management in July 2011, and can be shifted to another authority (Swedish Maritime Administration) from next year.
-Charter costs will then be adjusted to the new authority's tariffs.
+The Unit of Research Vessels, was shifted to the Swedish Agency for Marine and Water Management in July 2011, and can be shifted to another authority (Swedish Maritime Administration) from next year.

 It seems to be a mistake in Appendix IX of the Commission decision 2010/93/EC which points out that there is maximal of 15 days devoted for UWTV trawling in FU 3 and 4.
 Both Denmark and Sweden will use 15 days and this is necessary to cover the area.